santanamic/oc-compralo/README.md

-# Compralo payment modulo for OpenCart 3.x
+# Compralo payment Extension for OpenCart 3.x

 To make Compralo available as a payment facilitator on the OpenCart platform, simply download the package and extract the module folder into your store configuration files.